dvwright/phunspell/README.md

 ## Phunspell
 A pure Python spell checker, utilizing [spylls](https://github.com/zverok/spylls) a port of [Hunspell](https://hunspell.github.io/)

-*NOTE: If you are only supporting languages: English, Russian or Swedish then just use spylls directly (`pip install spylls`).*
+*NOTE: If you are only supporting languages: English, Russian or Swedish then use spylls directly:

-This library (phunspell) includes dictionaries for all languages supported by [LibreOffice](https://wiki.documentfoundation.org/Development/Dictionaries)
+(`pip install spylls`).*

-In fact the libraries are direclty lifted from that [project](https://github.com/LibreOffice/dictionaries)
+This library includes dictionaries for all languages supported by [LibreOffice](https://wiki.documentfoundation.org/Development/Dictionaries).
+In fact the libraries are direclty lifted from [there](https://github.com/LibreOffice/dictionaries).

 Just a note giving credit where it's due, [spylls](https://github.com/zverok/spylls) is a fantastic project which deserves all the credit.
 There is a [corresponding blog](https://zverok.github.io/blog/2021-01-05-spellchecker-1.html) which is worth a read. (and of course [Hunspell](https://hunspell.github.io/))

 ### Usage